 This classification advice has been amended for clarity without a change to code assignment.
+Published 15 September 2018, for implementation 01 October 2018.

 Same injury code with different condition onset flags

 What condition onset flag (COF) values are assigned when the same injury code meets the criteria in both ACS 0001 Principal diagnosis and ACS 0002 Additional diagnosis?
 For example, a patient admitted with a left subcapital femoral fracture, fractures the right subcapital section of their femur during the episode of care.